deddyrahmat/frontend-mentor-design-card/README.md

-# :bell: Welcome to My project WaysBook :bell:
+# :bell: Welcome to My project Component Card From Frontend Mentor :bell:

 Hello All, My name is Deddy Rahmat <br />
 I am a Frontend Developer